How is Zeffy free?

 • Google Ad Grants: Google offers eligible nonprofits over $10,000 in free funds to use on its paid advertising platform.

-• Google.org Fellowship: Pro bono program that matches Google employees with nonprofits and civic entities for six months on full-time technical projects.
+• Google.org Fellowship: Pro bono program that matches Google employees with nonprofits and civic affairs entities for six months on full-time technical projects.

 2. Microsoft